-Although they look small, they are actually large bright objects like the Sun.
-They look so small because they are very far away - the nearest star, Alpha Centauri is 4.3 light years away, this is approximately 41,000,000,000,000 km away!
+Although stars look small in the sky, they are actually massive objects, millions of times larger than the Earth.
+They look small because they are very far away.
+After the Sun, the nearest star is Proxima Centauri.
+It is 4.3 light years away, which is about 41 million, million km away!

-Stars come in lots of different sizes and colours, which can tell us a lot about what type of star they are.
+Stars come in lots of different sizes and colours.
+These differences can tell us a lot about what type of star they are.